 There are two things wrong with this picture.
 The first is that newspaper reporters aren’t necessarily good copywriters.
 It’s actually more helpful to have sales or marketing background to become a good copywriter.
 News reporting is simply reporting the facts of a story, or what news organisations want us to believe are the facts.
 Newspaper reporters also have sub-editors who check their work and improve before it goes to press.
 Freelance copywriters, in most cases, draft and redraft their work without the help of editors.

-A freelance copywriter needs to understand persuasion
+A freelance copywriter needs to understand the art of persuasion

 A freelance copywriter needs to persuade the readers to accept a point of view about a product, service or idea.
 This requires a deeper understanding of writing and persuasion techniques that are not required for news reporting.
 A freelance copywriter has to be part sales person and part psychologist to understand what motivates customers to buy products and services.